The ACM-W is a nation-wide organization that aims to recruit more women into CSE. The following statement

 of information about programs, documents and policies of concern to women in CS.

 The Association for Computing Machinery for Women at the University of Washington is a group of students

-in the department (of all genders and orientations) dedicated to cultivating a strong supportive community of women within
+in the Paul G. Allen School (of all genders and orientations) dedicated to cultivating a strong supportive community of women within

 the department of Computer Science & Engineering, to helping members succeed academically, socially